ctcolwyn/colwyn.net/content/e/notes.md

 - The principle that to create good products you must imagine what you yourself want that does not yet exist.
 - From my Sam Harris book review: "The recommendation is dead, and we have killed it"

+## How I Am to Work

+Various thoughts about _Deep Work_ by Cal Newport.
+Should go through highlights and distill them.

+At the least:
+- Need to reconsider how the work day is structured. _In lieu of having a trained, available product manager, I must manage my own backlog with just as much care and attention._ Consider, for instance, the situation on 16 Dec 2020, at which time I had five tickets groomed and ready for work.
+Two of them related to each other in a manner that would've been invisible without proper attention to the backlog, so it made sense to tackle them in parallel.
+This is the sort of high-level optimization that is possible with a decent backlog.
+- Thus it likely makes sense to schedule specific time for working on the backlog in addition to doing development work.
+This is chiefly my responsibility, as (a) my immediate colleague is doing one large project for the foreseeable future, and (b) I cannot expect to get meaningful time from my product manager at the moment.

+Related to the context surrounding work:
+- I ought to implement an end-of-work ritual, most likely written and formalized, in which I go over to-dos and upcoming events, capture everything outstanding in drafts etc., and then conclude the day.
+This is the only way to guarantee a proper context-switch from work to home.
+- I ought to heavily curb notifications and distractions.
+There are a few levels of potential rigor here, ranging from doing Pomodoros and allowing for occasional checks to putting the phone on DND for the entire work day sans lunch.
+In any case, there ought to be no notifications allowed on the computer itself except for calendar events, and texts/non-work Slack messages ought not interrupt me so much.
+Email should likely be altogether ignored or reduced to perhaps once a day.
+I have begun to use the Clockwise extension (which enough others at the company use in order for it to be respected) to try to assert a proper amount of focus time, as well.
+This focus time should involve some ramp-up and be respected through proper preparation such as backlogging, scoping, etc.

+To achieve this, I must necessarily standardize my task management.
+At the moment the only system in use is Taskwarrior CLI.
+Email accounts are all over the place.
+Confusion looms and must be curbed.
+To that end:
+1. Clean out password manager of bloat;
+2. Map out remaining accounts with respect to required & prudent document & photo storage, contacts, calendars, and email addresses necessary to manage; and
+3. Coalesce these requirements back into as manageable an apparatus as possible.

 ## The Inherently Skeptical Eye

 _(Not going to try too hard to flesh this one out on this page, as it will definitely be an essay topic soon.)_